tc39/proposal-math-sum/README.md

 ## Proposal

-Add a variadic `Math.sumExact` method which returns the sum of its arguments using a more precise algorithm than naive summation.
+Add an iterable-taking `Math.sumExact` method which returns the sum of the values in the iterable using a more precise algorithm than naive summation.

 ```js
 let values = [1e20, 0.1, -1e20];